svc-bi-concepts/test-mkdocs/docs/dbt-deployment.md

 ## 1. Setting Up a Production Environment

-A production environment ensures that **only tested, validated models** are exposed to analysts.
+A production environment ensures that **only tested, validated models** are exposed to analysts and end consumers (Tableau, PowerBI, Excel, etc.).

 ### **Steps to Set Up a Production Environment**
 1. **Go to dbt Cloud** → Click **Deploy** > **Environments**.